aws-cloudformation/rain/README.md

 those constants later in the template.
 Constants can be strings or entire objects (but only strings can be used later in Sub functions).
 Use the `!Rain::Constant` directive to refer to a constant in the template.
-For strings, you can add constants to `!Sub` string with the `${Rain::ConstantName}` pseudo-parameter.
+For strings, you can add constants to `!Sub` strings with the `${Rain::ConstantName}` pseudo-parameter.
 Constants can contain previosuly declared constants in Sub strings using the same format.
 The `Rain` section gets removed during packaging.